gSchool/ada-pse/02-pse02/pse-2-checkpoint.md

 Potential subproblems include:

-1. Calculating Id numbers
+1. Calculating id numbers
 1. Converting an array of names into an array of hashes
-1. Insuring Id numbers are nonsequential
+1. Ensuring id numbers are not consecutive

 ##### !end-explanation